rmiller220/rmiller220/README.md

 - 🌱 I’m currently learning Python and Django and building a new app called [StreetEatz](https://github.com/streeteatz)

-- 📘 I want to learn Python, C#
+- 📘 I want to learn React.js and C#

 ## My Skill Set